 Ranus, for example, came to St. Edward’s as a Psychology major who wanted to help people but wasn’t sure how.
 After joining S.E.R.V.E., she switched to Social Work.
 She’s served at four different weekly sites over five semesters, tutoring elementary-aged students and spending time with the residents of a retirement home.
 Working with different groups will help her choose a population to focus on after graduation.

 Others may not pursue a different career path, but they are almost invariably inspired to continue making a difference in some way.
-Amanda hopes to offer financial advising to a school district or nonprofit.
-Josue, a hip-hop artist, explores social justice issues in his music.
+Rodriguez hopes to offer financial advising to a school district or nonprofit.
+Damian, a hip-hop artist, explores social justice issues in his music.

 By Lauren Liebowitz